-Vibration controllers are very sensitive to electrical noise and that noise is often visible in testing signals plots.
-It comes from two different sources of noise in vibration testing systems, ground loop noise, and Electromagnetic Interference (EMI).
-Both of these can cause a variety of problems.
+Vibration controllers are sensitive to electrical noise, which is often visible in testing signals plots.
+It comes from two different sources of noise in vibration testing systems: ground loop noise and electromagnetic interference (EMI).
+Both can cause a variety of problems.

 EMI